 • When potential problems are caught before contracts are signed and work begins, you are protected and our community is too.

-Your new CRC is truly here to serve our community, balancing homeowner desires with the requirements of our Covenants, the preservation of property values, and keeping H460 a great place to live.
+Your Covenant Review Committee is truly here to serve our community, balancing homeowner desires with the requirements of our Covenants, the preservation of property values, and keeping H460 a great place to live.
 Help us help you, and contact the Advisor before you begin your home improvement project.

 Dear Highlands 460 Neighbors,